Tyler Legacy surprises students with College Board honors

 Parents and students gathered at Tyler ISD’s Tyler Legacy High School for a meeting that was filled with surprises.
-Tyler Legacy Principal Kristel Walls, along with proud families, recognized students with four different College Board Honors on Thursday morning.
+Tyler Legacy Principal Kristen Walls, along with proud families, recognized students with four different College Board honors on Thursday morning.

-“With the National Merit Program, students take their PSAT and from that the College Board recognizes a number of students, depending on the commanded level, rural home area, national Hispanic honors and national African American honors,” said Walls.
+“With the National Merit Program, students take their PSAT and from that the College Board recognizes a number of students, depending on the commanded level, rural home area, national Hispanic honors and national African American honors,” Walls said.
 “This is not an easy achievement, from the top 50,000 students in the United States so that’s a very difficult achievement.”

 “It just shows a lot of the things, not only the hard work of the students but the involvement of the parents, as well as what our teachers can do to help and grow our students to the top level,” she said.